sinus-x/EliskaSidlova/README.md

 **How to make it work?**

-Create new bot on [Discord Developers](https://discord.com/developers), copy its token and invite it on your server.
+Create new bot on [Discord Developers](https://discord.com/developers), copy its token and invite it on your server. *Make sure the bot's role is above everyone else, else it won't have the permission to change anything.*

 Copy this repository:
 ```bash